jasoncolburne/me/personal.md

 it's important for others to understand my perspective and those of others like me.

 Here are some highlights.
 I:
-- Experienced mental trauma at an early age.
 - Almost failed to graduate university due to depression.
 - Wasn't recognized to have schizophrenia until my early 30s.
 - Suffered psychosis for several years.